spagnuolocarmine/distributedsystems-unisa/README.md

 ## ⚠️ Homework Submission

-- Submission Process
+- Submission Process ⬇️
-    - Create a new repository on your GitHub profile.
+    - 🗄️ Create a new repository on your GitHub profile.
       - ```repository_name``` = ```name_surname_adc_2020```
-    - Design your repository using the same project's structure of [example project](https://github.com/spagnuolocarmine/p2ppublishsubscribe).
+    - 📝 Design your repository using the same project's structure of [example project](https://github.com/spagnuolocarmine/p2ppublishsubscribe).
-    - ```README.md``` must contain a description of your repository and your solution (will be evaluated).
+    - 📘 ```README.md``` must contain a description of your repository and your solution (will be evaluated).
-    - Send a mail to cspagnuolo+ADC2020@unisa.it before the exam date (official ESSE3).
+    - 📧 Send a mail to cspagnuolo+ADC2020@unisa.it before the exam date (official ESSE3) and writing in the object's mail your name and the exam date (e.g., Alice Wonderland 01/01/2021). **Please be sure that you follow this instruction**

 ### Homework TIPS 🎳